 The Master of Science in Clinical Psychology allows students to practice in the areas of research, teaching, consulting in organizations and services for individuals, groups and communities as well as in public and private bodies.

 The Master in Clinical Psychology is the natural continuation of the Bachelor’s Degree in Psychology (Honours) also issued by UCM, but it is also aimed to students who have graduated in Psychology (EQF Level 6) at other Universities.

 Graduates in Clinical Psychology will be able to work as freelancers or employees in various professional sectors (after having obtained the qualification to carry out the profession of psychologist).

-The MSc in Clinical Psychology (MFQ: Level 7, Mode of Study: Full-time, Duration: 2 years, ECTS: 120, Language: Italian- English) issued by UCM United Campus of Malta HEI Foundation, is accredited by the National Commission for Further and Higher Education and is based on the Malta Qualifications Framework (MQF) and European Qualification Framework (EQF) as well.
+The MSc in Clinical Psychology (MFQ: Level 7, Mode of Study: Full-time, Duration: 2 years, ECTS: 120, Language: Italian- English) issued by UCM United Campus of Malta HEI Foundation, is accredited by the Malta Further & Higher Education Authority and is based on the Malta Qualifications Framework (MQF) and European Qualification Framework (EQF) as well.

 The Malta Qualifications Framework is mapped against:

 – the Qualifications Frameworks in the European Higher Education Area (QF/EHEA);

 – the Transnational Qualifications Framework (TQF).

 The UCM graduate in in Clinical Psychology who wanted to work in Italy will also have the faculty of: